Umami Pot

 Ishikari Jiru (Japanese Salmon Miso Soup)

 If you want to enjoy miso soup with salmon, Ishikari Jiru is the perfect choice.
-The flavors of salmon and vegetables blend with miso, offering a distinctive taste different from traditional miso soup.
+The flavors of salmon and vegetables blend with miso, offering a distinctive taste that sets it apart from regular miso soup.

 ↓ Step-by-Step Recipe